hchiam/please/README.md

 Note: Please ignores whitespace and newline characters because the spoken word doesn't explicitly mark out paragraphs either.
 So you could type this too:

 ```
-please if one equals two then please print it should not print this please end if
+please if one equals two then  print it should not print this  end if
 ```

 You can use library/format.py to automatically format your Please code.